LitSignal/site-policy/Policies/github-terms-of-service.md

 To the extent such an agreement is not enforceable by applicable law, you grant GitHub a nonexclusive, revocable, worldwide, royalty-free right to (1) use the Content without attribution strictly as necessary to render the Website and provide the Service; and (2) make reasonable adaptations of the Content as provided in this Section.
 We need these rights to allow basic functions like search to work.

-#### 8. Private Repositories
+#### 8. Private Modules
-Paid accounts may have [private repositories](/articles/making-a-public-repository-private/), which allow the User to control access to Content.
-GitHub employees [only access private repositories when access is required for security or maintenance](/articles/github-security/#employee-access) or for support reasons, and then only with the consent of the repository owner.
-Because we respect your privacy in private repositories, you must respect the Terms of Service in everything you post to a private repository.
-If we have reason to believe the contents of a private repository are in violation of the law or of these Terms, we have the right to remove them.
+Paid accounts may have [private modules](/articles/making-a-public-module-private/), which allow the User to control access to Content.
+GitHub employees [only access private modules when access is required for security or maintenance](/articles/github-security/#employee-access) or for support reasons, and then only with the consent of the module owner.
+Because we respect your privacy in private modules, you must respect the Terms of Service in everything you post to a private module.
+If we have reason to believe the contents of a private module are in violation of the law or of these Terms, we have the right to remove them.

 ### E. Copyright Infringement and DMCA Policy
 If you believe that content on our website violates your copyright, please contact us in accordance with our [Digital Millennium Copyright Act Policy](/articles/dmca-takedown-policy/).
 If you are a copyright owner and you believe that content on GitHub violates your rights, please contact us via [our convenient DMCA form](https://github.com/contact/dmca) or by emailing copyright@github.com.
 There may be legal consequences for sending a false or frivolous takedown notice.
 Before sending a takedown request, you must consider legal uses such as fair use and licensed uses.